 - Laboratory reports showing results of asbestos testing

-Unfortunately, we often hear stories of asbestos survey reports not being accepted by the relevant authorities because of a lack of detail or a failure to conduct sufficient testing.
+Unfortunately, we often hear stories of hazardous materials audits and asbestos survey reports not being accepted by the relevant authorities because of a lack of detail or a failure to conduct sufficient testing.

 Over more than 30 years, Airsafe has built a reputation within the asbestos industry.
-Our survey reports are accepted as definitive by SafeWork, local governments, and other authorities.
+Our asbestos and hazard materials survey reports are accepted as definitive by SafeWork, local governments, and other authorities.

 We don’t cut corners on our surveys, and because we have our own NATA accredited laboratory, we’ll test as many samples as we need to until we’re satisfied that we have a complete picture of your building’s asbestos containing materials.